hnsol/GAS-generateQuizForm/README.md

 # GAS-generateQuizForm
 generate Quiz form by GAS, from Spread sheet

-### overview
+### purpose

 - generate Quiz repeatedly on a regular basis

+### notes

 - problems are located in Google Spread Sheet
-- problems are supporsed to be only 4-choice question
+- problems are supporsed to be 4-choice question only
-- copy template form and add Q&A
+- copy template-form, and add 3 Q&As

 ### problems in Spread Sheet